-We encourage public involvement in planning and views and comments either in support of or against proposals are welcomed.
+We welcome views and comments both in support of or against proposals.

 The first thing you need to do is check the application to find out if there is anything you want to comment on.
 In planning terms, commenting on a planning application is known as 'making a representation.'

 We publish a Register of Valid Planning Applications each week displaying those Received and Decided.